KotLut/AboutMe-KotLut/README.md

 - 👥 I want to collaborate on game development and geography.
 - ⚡ Fun fact: I have good nickname ;)
 - PS: I'm actively working on the game.
 Sometimes.
+- PPS: Sometimes I like to relax ^-^